Why Convert Vinyl to Digital?

 You should also ensure that the sampling rate is at least 44.1kHz in 16 bits.
 The higher the better here though if you have the storage space and a decent computer.

 While recording, any external noise and vibration can end up on the recorded file, so try to make sure there are no annoyances around that can cause the needle to skip or the turntable to vibrate.
-Check out our master guide to turntable isolation if your setup needs help reducing vibrations.

 - Make sure all of your records are clean before recording.
 You are trying to get the best recording possible, so any build up of dust or skin oils could potentially cause immortalized blemishes – and I’m going to assume that you don’t have limitless free time to record the same records over and over.

 A microfiber brush may be enough to remove any noticeable problems.
-(For more specifics and thorough cleaning techniques, check out our guide to cleaning records.)
+(For more specifics and thorough cleaning techniques, check out our complete guide to cleaning records.)

 - Connect your turntable to your computer.
 If you’re using a newer Mac, you might need an adapter when using the USB connection.
 If you’re using line in and line out, make sure your cables are in good condition and don’t create any buzz – you can test this with headphones.
+Make sure you use Line Out if that’s an option.

 Now is the time to test how good the preamp on your turntable is.
 Again, this can be tested with passive headphones.
 If the output is too quiet, or the sound quality is not what you expect, then you may need to purchase a preamp.
 (Check out our list of best preamps under $200 if you need some recommendations.)